Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Methodology

-In the frequency domain, the convolution operation is transformed into element-wise multiplications, which is efficient in computation:
+In the frequency domain, the convolution operation is transformed into element-wise multiplication, which is efficient in computation:

-where $\hat{\mathcal{K}}(\xi_1,\xi_2)$ represents the learnable kernel in the Fourier domain, which allows the network to efficiently capture interactions across different spatial scales.

-After performing spectral convolution so that learned $R_{\phi}$ weights perform the necessary operations in the frequency domain, the modified data is mapped back to the spatial domain using the inverse Fourier transform (IFFT):
+where $\hat{\mathcal{K}}(\xi_1,\xi_2)$ represents the learnable kernel in the frequency domain, which allows the necessary operations in the domain.
+Then the modified data is mapped back to the spatial domain using the inverse Fourier transform (IFFT):

-This step enables the model to recover spatial patterns while taking advantage of spectral learning.
+this step enables the model to recover spatial patterns while taking advantages of spatial learning.

-The process of the FNO layer reconstructs the input in the original domain and enrich the learning spectral information to capture global and non-global dependencies.
+The process of FNO layers reconstruct the input in the original domain and enrich the learning spectral information to capture global and local dependencies.

-Our FNO-based preconditioner consists of multiple spectral convolution layers (here we set 4 layers). \hyperref[fig:Network_Structure]{Fig.\ref{fig:Network_Structure}}-(A)(B) demonstrate the whole structure combining all the theories mentioned above, and convert the permeability from spatial domain to Fourier domain, then back to the spatial domain after pattern trimming.
+Our FNO-based preconditioner consists of multiple spectral convolution layers (here we set 4 layers).
+Figure.\ref{fig_network structure}-(A)(B) demonstrate the whole structure combining all the theories mentioned above, and convert the permeability field from spatial domain to frequency domain, then back to the spatial domain after pattern trimming.
 Each layer can capture different levels of frequency information.
-At each level, the input goes through the following process:
+For each level, the process the input goes through can be written as Algorithm.\ref{alg_fno_preconditioner}:

-\begin{enumerate} \item \textbf{Lifting and Fourier Transform}: First Map the input $v(x)$ to a higher dimension and transform $v(x)$ from spatial domain to frequency domain using Fourier transform. \item \textbf{Linear Transformation}: Apply a linear transformation $\mathbf{R}$ to the lower frequency modes while filtering out higher frequency models, which can be expressed as

-\item \textbf{Inverse Fourier Transform}: Convert the data back to the spatial domain ($\hat{v} \rightarrow v$). \item \textbf{Pointwise Linear Transform, Combination and Activation}: In parallel to the FFT, apply a local linear transformation $W$ to the original input $v(x)$.
-Combine the output from the frequency domain transformation $v_{new}(x)$ and local transformation $v_{local}(x)$ and passed through a non-linear activation function $\sigma=GELU(x)$: